A brand-new build Category C Resettlement prison in Leicester opened in 2023 and operated by Serco HMP Fosse Way

-As part of the Government’s investment in creating thousands of modern and innovative prison places with a view to truly rehabilitating prisoners, our Justice & Immigration business will operate HMP and YOI Fosse Way, a brand-new resettlement prison in Leicester from early 2023.
-The 10-year contract with the Ministry of Justice (MoJ) will see Serco providing a secure, safe, and decent environment aimed at reducing re-offending, caring for and working with around 1,700 prisoners.
+As part of the Government’s investment in creating thousands of modern and innovative prison places with a view to truly rehabilitating prisoners, our Justice & Immigration business was chosen to be the first operator of HMP and YOI Fosse Way, a brand-new resettlement prison in Leicester that opened in mid 2023.
+As with all our custodial estate, Serco provides a secure, safe, and decent environment aimed at reducing re-offending, and at HMP Fosse Way, we will be caring for and working with around 1,700 prisoners.

 Intended to cut crime and reduce reoffending, our goal is for prisoners to learn new skills and acquire training that will provide them with a viable opportunity to work in key industries when back in the community.

-We will be working in partnership with local employers to offer opportunities for on-the-job training through release on temporary licence, designed to get those who have served their sentence straight into paid employment.
+Serco are working in partnership with local employers with the intention of opening up opportunities for on-the-job training through release on temporary licence (ROTL), designed to get those who have served their sentence straight into paid employment.